 - help developers focus on a niche in the marketplace

-- assist in workforce organization and with project oversight and control
+- enhance project planning, oversight and control

 - establish a common corporate vocabulary

 - be used as a sales and marketing tool

 This online course emphasizes the importance of the business (or mission) context in which systems are designed and introduces participants to software architectures, and methods to create and analyze them, in real-world settings.
 "Industrial-strength" case studies illuminate the key technical and organizational issues regarding software architectures.
 This course is based on the book Software Architecture in Practice, 3rd Edition.

 Learners will have three months to complete the course.
 Upon completing all course elements, the learner is awarded an electronic certificate of course completion and 2 Continuing Education Units (CEUs).

 This course is targeted at those professionals who design, develop, or manage the construction of software-reliant systems.
 This online course is designed for independent learners to quickly gain insight, at their convenience, into the latest concepts of what software architecture is and how to use it successfully.